banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 3. $\min(f(A \cap B), f(A \cup B))$ $<$ $f(B - A)$
 4. $\min(f(A - B), f(B - A))$ $<$ $f(A \cup B)$

-Then, it is contraction because following reasoning.
+Then, it is a contraction because of following reasoning.

 $\min(f(A - B), f(B - A))$ $<$ $\min(f(A \cap B), f(A \cup B))$ from 1, 4<br>
 $\min(f(A \cap B), f(A \cup B))$ $<$ $\min(f(A - B), f(B - A))$ from 2, 3<br>